-A description should be provided regarding the traditional use and values associated with the lands and resources that may be impacted by the road project, as determined through discussions and consultations with the Black Lake Denesuline First Nation and the Fond du Lac Denesuline First Nation, with the Prince Albert Grand Council who hold a traditional knowledge data base for the area and the Métis Locals associated with Northern Region 1.
-At a minimum, unless otherwise requested by the two First Nations and the Métis Locals associated with Northern Region 1, traditional hunting and gathering activities, and spiritual and ceremonial practices should be described.
-SMHI is encouraged to involve the two First Nations and Métis Locals associated with Northern Region 1 in determining how traditional uses and values are to be described.
-Particular discussion will be required around the portions of the proposed and alternate routes that fall within areas zoned in the Draft Athabasca Land Use Plan: Stage 1 (Athabasca Interim Advisory Panel 2006) as "Special Management Area" and as "Conservation" area.
+A description should be provided regarding the traditional use and values associated with the lands and resources that may be impacted by the road project, as determined through discussions and consultations with the Black Lake Denesuline First Nation, English River First Nation, Hatchet Lake Denesuline First Nation, Prince Albert Grand Council who hold a traditional knowledge data base for the area, Pinehouse Métis Local, and Métis Northern Regions I, II, and III.
+At a minimum, traditional hunting and gathering activities, and spiritual and ceremonial practices should be described.
+SMHI is encouraged to involve the Black Lake Denesuline First Nation; English River First Nation; Hatchet Lake Denesuline First Nation; Prince Albert Grand Council; Pinehouse Métis Local, and Métis Northern Regions I, II, and III in determining how traditional uses and values are to be described.

 Should your require additional direction on the Government of Saskatchewan First Nation and Métis Consultation Policy Framework (Government of Saskatchewan 2010), please contact the Ministry of First Nations and Métis Relations' Director, Consultation, Crystal McLeod at (306) 798-5166.
-For additional information on the Government of Canada's Action Plan for Consultation with First Nations, Métis and Inuit Peoples, please contact Jeanne Cadorette, Indian and Northern Affairs Canada, at (613) 944-9321.
+For additional information on the Government of Canada's Action Plan for Consultation with First Nations, Métis and Inuit Peoples, please contact Jeanne Cadorette, Indian and Northern Affairs Canada (INAC), at (613) 944-9321.